 So if you're thinking about using CBD for better sleep, here are CBD products from FOCL worth trying.

 Sleep Drops: CBD comes in many forms, with oils ranking among the most preferred.
-These drops contain CBD, CBN, and MCT oil to promote deeper sleep and support brain function.
+These drops contain CBD and CBN to promote deeper sleep.
 A few drops under your tongue before bedtime should be enough to relax, calm, and make you fall asleep quicker.

 CBD + CBN Sleep Gummies: these products are specially formulated to calm your mind and ease stress.
 A combination of CBD, CBN, and powerful organic supplements means you get a healthy dose of well-known sleep-enhancers to help you dose off to better, deeper sleep.